PavanRangani/docs/docs/prd/investments/workspace.md

     - Notes is a free-form text input field.

 ### Cashflow
-- For each funding account of this legal entity, allows to enter `Cash Target`
+- For each funding account of this legal entity, allows to enter `Cash Target`, `Cash Minimum` & `Cash Maximum`.
+It is amount input field.

 ### Portfolio Construction
 - It has total 4 details - `Stability Model`, `Core Growth Allocation`, `Core Passive Equity`, `Core Active Equity (Global)`